plusworx/gmindocs/configuration.md

 1. Please enter an administrator email address:

 This is the email address of the admin user that gmin will impersonate to perform tasks.
-Therefore, you should enter the email address of an administrator for your G Suite domain who has sufficient rights to perform the tasks that you will be requesting via gmin.
+Therefore, you should enter the email address of an administrator for your Google Workspace domain who has sufficient rights to perform the tasks that you will be requesting via gmin.
 The address of a super admin is a good choice because they are allowed to perform all admin tasks for a domain.

 2. Please enter a full config file path (Press 'Enter' for default value):